byvlstr/ContextDots/README.md

+FAQ:

-+ To keep ContextDots in your Microsoft PowerPoint Macro list:
+- Can I keep the ContextDots Macro in my Microsoft PowerPoint Macro list?
+At this moment, there is no (easy) way to keep record of used PPT macros...